coveo/ui-kit/packages/atomic-angular/projects/atomic-angular/README.md

 ## Publishing

-After building your library with `ng build atomic-angular`, go to the dist folder `cd dist/atomic-angular` and run `npm publish`.
+After building your library with `ng build atomic-angular`, go to the dist folder `cd dist/atomic-angular` and run `pnpm publish`.

 ## Running unit tests